Blog

 A Detailed Look at How Modern Laboratory Information Systems Fully Support Quality Control

-Spend time in a modern medical lab and one thing becomes abundantly clear very quickly: the critical importance of Quality Control (QC).
+Spend time in a modern medical lab and one thing becomes abundantly clear very quickly: the critical importance of quality control (QC).
 It’s a foundational requirement for modern clinical labs and pathology groups, underpinning their ability to deliver accurate, reliable, and timely results to providers and patients.

-Learn More: Best LIS Software - Maximize Growth With Cutting-Edge Pathology Lab Management Software
+Discover More: Best LIS Software - Maximize Growth With Cutting-Edge Pathology Lab Management Software

 How the Levey-Jennings Chart and the Westgard Rules Came to Be